piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 ### Standby mode option

-Barman 2.4 also adds the `--standby-mode` option for the recover command which, if specified, properly configures the recovered instance as a standby by creating a `standby.signal` file (from PostgreSQL versions lower than 12), or by adding `standby_mode = on` to the generated recovery configuration.
+Barman 2.4 and higher versions can use the `--standby-mode` option for the recover command which will configures the recovered instance as a standby by creating a `standby.signal` file *(from PostgreSQL versions lower than 12)*, or by adding `standby_mode = on` to the generated recovery configuration.

 For more information on PostgreSQL standby mode, see the official documentation: